 The arrival of large menacing Russian Alexie provides the newlyweds further fodder for debate.
 Cynical Marc is convinced that this newcomer is a neo-Nazi gay-basher, and Fred is equally sure that Alexie is focusing on taking any remaining innocence that Paul possesses.
 The discoveries that these amateur sleuths make on investigating their fellow guest remove any doubt that he is not there for the scenery.

 The tone of "B&B" fully shifts from gay drama to Hitchcockian thriller on Marc and Fred seeing Paul and Alexie head to the local gay cruising area; this ultimately leads to Fred pursuing them to protect Paul.

 The ensuing confrontation leads to a death that leads to twists galore that sadly reflect on society and slightly less so on the extent to which a father will go for the love of a child.
 The scarier part is the realistic risk that any of us face regarding running afoul of the legal system even if we are have not committed a crime.

 Writer/director Joe Ahearne particularly shines as things fully spiral out-of-control as the surprise villain shows his true colors in a manner that makes anyone who challenges him at chess a fool.
 The bottom line is that our central couple pay a high price for the satisfaction of rubbing their legal victory in the face of Josh.

 The epilogue provides (not necessarily) full-circle closure; the cynicism that Ahearne expresses regarding public perception is distressing because it is true.

 The special features include highly entertaining cast-and-crew interviews that validate the excellent choices all around and that make viewers wish that they were on set for the filming.

-Anyone with questions or comments regarding "He's" (or anyone looking for a new friend) is encouraged to email me; you alternatively can connect on Twitter via @tvdvdguy.
+Anyone with questions or comments regarding "B&B" is strongly encouraged either to email me or to connect on Twitter via @tvdvdguy.